petitblue/Udacity_Data_Science/README.md

 The result earns a score of 0.86414 in Kaggle

 ### Blog Post Link
-Based on the EDA and modeling, I wrote an article: [What are Airbnb New User’s First Booking Destination ?](https://medium.com/@dengluyan/what-are-airbnb-new-users-first-booking-destination-9bf70ba50a57) to demonstrate my findings and solve the problems raised in the begining.
+Based on the EDA and modeling, I wrote an article: [What are Airbnb New User’s First Booking Destination ?](https://medium.com/@dengluyan/what-are-airbnb-new-users-first-booking-destination-9bf70ba50a57).
+It demonstrates my findings and solve the problems asked in the beginning of this file.

 ### Reference